Get Ahead of Vital Signs

 - Intuitive output means minimal training required

 - Anytime, anywhere access on wall monitors, computers, and mobile device browsers

-- Use standard ECG electrodes from bedside, telemetry or wearable patch to get real-time surveillance across the hospital
+- Use standard ECG electrodes from bedside, telemetry or wearable patch to get real-time surveillance of adult patients across the hospital

 AHI is the new standard for detecting and predicting hemodynamic instability.
 Contact us to learn more.

 Thought this was really easy.
 User friendly.
 Normally we have in-services; I feel like if you missed that you'd be just fine.

 Nurses don’t have time to update patients' vitals and assessments every two minutes.
 This gives us a way to see that a patient is stable on a regular basis with easy access.